twiztedmyrtle/twiztedmyrtle.github.io/content/gift.md

         </div>
         <div class="col-md-7 col-md-offset-1">
           <h1 class="">
-            “Ripple effect on the ocean, every drop has  - Yoda
+            “We realize the importance of our voices only when we are silenced – Malala
           </h1>
           <p class="lead">
             Driven by a relentless hunger for truth, happiness and freedom for all, Twizted content is thought-provoking and action driven.
 I expose my audience to diverse social topics in a way that is bold, curious and challenges our sacred ways of thinking.
 Stirring thoughts lead to ripples towards change - compassion and unity.
           </p>
           <p class="lead">
             I am a voice unhindered by societal pressure and politics.
-While we may not agree on all elements, through Twizted Myrtle, your voice is heard.
+Thus, through Twizted Myrtle, your voice is heard.
 And amplified.
 Together we will be fearless in breaking the shackles of society.
           </p>
           <p class="lead">
             In this spirit, I invite you to join Twizted Circle of Allies.
 Through your recurring or one-time gift, you are supporting audacious content nowhere else to be found.
 Your support is vital for continuity of this work.
 I’m immensely thankful you feel called to give.